arhamHumayun/astro-portfolio/src/content/blog/post1.md

 ---
-title: "What I learned by creating my first SaaS"
-description: "A reflection on the key lessons and insights gained from building MonsterLabs, my first SaaS project"
+title: "Building Better AI Applications with Structured Output"
+description: "How I built MonsterLabs using structured object generation and what I learned about building SaaS products"
 pubDate: "Dec 21 2024"
 heroImage: "/monsterlabs.webp"
-tags: ["SaaS", "Product Development"]
+tags: ["AI", "SaaS", "Product Development"]
 ---

-One of things I wanted to do in 2024 was to build a software product that actually made money.
-I've been working on MonsterLabs for a few months now and I'm proud to say that MonsterLabs is now live and serving real customers!
+One of my goals for 2024 was to build a software product that actually made money.
+I've been working on MonsterLabs, an AI-powered platform for generating custom Dungeons & Dragons monsters and magic items.
+While building this project, I learned a lot about structured object generation with AI and how to build a successful SaaS product.
+Let me share what I've learned.

-Monsterlabs is an AI-powered platform for generating custom Dungeons & Dragons monsters and magic items.
-It's a project that allowed me to blend my love for gaming with my passion for development, and along the way, I picked up invaluable lessons and skills.
-Here's a look at what I learned while turning this idea into reality.

-## OpenAI and structured output
-The most important part of MonsterLabs is the AI generation.
-I wanted to make sure that the AI was able to generate the best possible results, so I spent a lot of time researching how to structure the data in a way that would be easy for the AI to understand.
-I've found that the best way to do this is to use either function calling or structured output.
-Strucuted outputs weren't out yet when I started this project, so I had to use function calling.
-Function calling is a bit of a misnomer, as the AI model isn't actually calling a function, but rather returning a JSON object which follows a specific schema, which you then could use to call a function.
+## The Power of Structured Output in AI Applications

+When building AI-powered applications, one of the most critical aspects is ensuring consistent, reliable output from the AI model.
+I've found that structured output (or function calling) is absolutely crucial for this.
+While structured outputs weren't available when I started MonsterLabs, I used function calling, which essentially involves getting the AI to return a JSON object that follows a specific schema.

-It's important to get your data structure correct, consistent and easy for the AI to understand.
-Zod is a great library for this.
-Here's a snippet of what I'm talking about:
+The key to success here is creating a well-defined, consistent data structure that the AI can easily understand.
+I used Zod for schema validation, and it's been a game-changer.
+Here's a practical example from MonsterLabs:

 ``` typescript
 import { z } from 'zod';